Atlas Guide Logo

 The government will review the policy after six months based on case data and traveller compliance.
 Officials expect minimal impact on tourism numbers given high advance booking rates.
 Travellers should schedule vaccination appointments at least three weeks before departure.

 Travelling internationally?
-Stay connected with an eSIM.
+Stay connected.

 Buy an eSIM on Airalo Vaccine Requirements